 - 10.1 Provided any concern raised is in the public interest, complainants should not suffer any detrimental treatment as a result of raising a concern.
-If an individual believes they have suffered any such treatment they should inform the relevant designated officer immediately. - 10.2 No member of Staff, or Student, or member of Court, should threaten a complainant, or seek any kind of retaliation, as a result of a disclosure made in terms of this Policy.
-In the event of any such action, the complainant should inform the Secretary of the University immediately, who may take disciplinary action against the person involved.
+If an individual believes they have suffered any such treatment they should inform the relevant designated officer immediately. - No member of staff, or student, or member of court, should threaten a complainant, or seek any kind of retaliation, as a result of a disclosure made in terms of this policy.
+In the event of any such action, the complainant should inform the University Secretary immediately, who may take disciplinary action against the person involved. - 10.3 The Public Interest Disclosure Act amended the Employment Rights Act 1996 (ERA) to introduce protection for workers (including employees) who "blow the whistle" on wrongdoing at work.
+Workers have a right not to be dismissed or suffer any detriment at work as a result of making a "protected disclosure"